How are local medical facilities in Glasgow?

 We asked members about local medical facilities in Glasgow, they wrote...

 "Medical care in Glasgow is of a high standard.
 The city is home to a number of hospitals, including the Queen Elizabeth University Hospital, the Royal Hospital for Children, and the Royal Infirmary of Edinburgh.
 Additionally, there are a number of private medical facilities in the city, offering a range of services from general practice to specialist care.
-The city also has a number of walk-in centres and pharmacies, providing convenient access to medical care," said another expat in Glasgow, Scotland.
+The city also has a number of walk-in centres and pharmacies, providing convenient access to medical care," explained one expat living in Glasgow, Scotland.

 Other Questions: